 After having air to breathe, clean water is your most essential resource.
 If you’ve taken any steps towards being prepped at home, you’re likely to have some emergency water stashed away plus some means of purifying water.

-So why would you need to buy pouches containing just a few mouthfuls of water?
+So why would you need to buy water in pouches containing just a few mouthfuls?

 Our Top Pick

 What’s the Deal with Emergency Drinking Water Pouches?

 Buying tiny pouches of water might seem an absurd concept to you.
 (Or, if you’re more cynical, a money-grabbing opportunity for businesses!)
 Why would you invest in these when you can buy bottled water for a fraction of the cost?

 Well, bagged water differs from bottled water in a couple of important ways: